 Before technology caught up, bone fusions were the standard treatment for advanced ankle arthritis.
 Now you have the option of getting a total ankle replacement, which eases your pain and preserves joint movement.
-As one of the region’s top foot and ankle surgeons, Dr. Martina Randall in the North Hollywood neighborhood of Los Angeles, California, specializes in replacing arthritic ankles with prosthetic joints.
-If you’re in the Greater Los Angeles area and need relief from ankle arthritis, call the office or request an appointment online today.
+As one of the region’s top foot and ankle surgeons, The Foot and Ankle Sports Institute serves the North Hollywood, Burbank, Glendale, and surrounding Los Angeles, CA areas in replacing arthritic ankles with prosthetic joints.
+Call the office or request an appointment online today.

 A total ankle replacement refers to surgery to remove damaged bone and cartilage in your ankle joint and replace those tissues with prosthetic components.
 The prosthetic joint uses biocompatible metal pieces to replace the bottom portion of the tibia (shinbone) and the talus, which is the bone connecting the ankle to your foot.